Narayanachigurla/testproject/README.md

 A simple Pastebin-like web application built with Node.js, Express, and PostgreSQL.
 Users can create text pastes, optionally set expiry time and maximum view limits, and share them via a unique URL.
+Note : in form input insert expire time as minutes but in payload it shows seconds

 🔗 Live Demo: https://testproject-phi-ecru.vercel.app/